Wattle Queen

-Wattle Queen or the Wattle Painting is the official Australian portrait of Elizabeth II, who reigned as Queen of Australia from 1952 to 2022.
+Her Majesty Queen Elizabeth II, commonly known as Wattle Queen or the Wattle Painting, is the official Australian portrait of Elizabeth II, who reigned as Queen of Australia from 1952 to 2022.
 Painted in 1954 by Sir William Dargie, the portrait became one of the most recognisable and best-known examples of 20th century Australian portraiture.

 Background

 In December 1954, William Dargie was commissioned by Melbourne industrialist James P. Beveridge to paint Australia's official portrait of Queen Elizabeth II, who posed for him at Buckingham Palace.
 There were five sittings at Buckingham Palace in 1954, with Dargie staying with Sir Neil and Lady Hamilton Fairley near Grosvenor Square for two months.

 Dargie painted the Queen in oil on canvas using a glowing green-gold colour scheme, enlivened by white flashes of her jewellery.

 In an interview, Dargie remembered painting at Buckingham Palace: "Four sittings which turned out to be seven – of two hours each.
 I was absolutely terrified at first.
 But she is a marvellous woman and we got quite chatty… but of course, I can't tell you what we talked about".